DuPAL-PAL-DUmper/DuPAL_Board/board/dupico_pods/pod_pal/README.md

 | U1                |  1  | 74ACT04 SOIC-14                |                                                          |
 | R1                |  1  | 1K / 1206                      |                                                          |

+If you wish to use a 74HCT04 for U1, use a 2.2K resistor for R1.

 ## Errata

 - Rev. 0 requires a bodge wire, see changelog for details